HyperINF: Unleashing the HyperPower of the Schulz's Method for Data Influence Estimation: Influence Function Approximation on Large-scale Models

+\paragraph{Results on LoRA finetuning.} According to \autoref{tab:llm-ft-lora}, \method achieves the best performance comparing to other baselines.
+Notably, with $5\%$ finetuning datapoints selected by \method, the reasoning accuracy outperforms the train with the full dataset, which requires $20\times$ data samples and $4\times$ FLOPs.
+With $20\%$ \method-selected data points, \method greatly improves the accuracy by $2.0\%$ above the random selection baseline.

+\paragraph{Results on dense finetuning.} Although the theoretical analysis in \autoref{lem:gfim} is inspired by LoRA finetuning context, we show that \method also significantly benefits data selection in dense finetuning.
 According to \autoref{tab:llm-ft-lastlayer}, with $5\%, 20\%, 40\%$ selected data points, \method consistently improves the reasoning accuracy across all tasks above the random baseline.
 In contrast, all three baselines could lead to degradation when selecting a small portion of data points ($5,20\%$).
 Compared to training on the full dataset (1 epoch), using $40\%$ \method-selected samples improves the average accuracy by $12.9\%$, which also performs other baselines by a large margin.